 Apart from the simplest blogs, almost every WordPress site uses a variety of other plugins.
 As a rule, plugins delay the loading time by a fraction of a second each time a page is called up.
 Especially when the plugin inserts elements into the HTML code that then have to be loaded additionally or perform additional database queries.

-What if WordPress only had to perform these additional "tasks" once per page and simply retrieved the result of these "additional" operations from the cache the next time it was called?
+What if WordPress only had to perform these additional “tasks” once per page and simply retrieved the result of these “additional” operations from the cache the next time it was called?
 This would significantly speed up the next loading process, as the server would only have to deliver a finished file.
 Ideally, no further calculations take place, which drastically shortens the loading time.
 For example, a page that takes 5 seconds to load uncached can be delivered within milliseconds.
-Speed improvements of between 20 and 100 times faster are not uncommon when caching is activated.
+Improvements in speed of between 20 and 100 times faster are not unusual when caching is switched on.

 Caching solutions are essential for speeding up WordPress websites.
 Ideally via a server-based solution, more on this in a moment.
 Otherwise, use one of the caching plugins that are very popular in the community: